nookit-dev/bnkit/_docs/security/summarize.md

-### Summary of Module Features
-- Generates an encryption key consisting of 32 characters
-- Uses a combination of uppercase and lowercase letters, as well as numbers
-- Randomly selects characters from the possible characters string
+### Summary:

+This module exports a function called `generateEncryptionKey` that generates a 32-character string consisting of letters and numbers.

-### List of Exports
+### List of exports:
-- `generateEncryptionKey` function: generates and returns the encryption key as a string.
+- `generateEncryptionKey`: a function that returns a randomly generated 32-character string consisting of letters and numbers.